ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     256 SHA256:F6Vq9wL1wjAMTtaJRcnTxCtElnV5bz51BpbBc9guWVg root@pve (ED25519)
     ~~~

     It should return the same key fingerprint you saw right after generating the new key pair.
 Also, notice how the bit length informed is 256.
-Do not worry about this detail, since the Ed25519 signature scheme is different from the RSA cryptosystem.
+Do not worry about this detail, since the Ed25519 signature scheme works differently than the RSA cryptosystem.

 6. The last important bit to do is to authorize the public key part in the `authorized_keys` file, while also removing the original public key from it: